 These are definitely worth the visit for a different kind of cultural experience with sushi.
 And remember, they do serve quality sushi despite their generally inexpensive prices!

 This is a small standing sushi bar located just a stone-throw away from the Asakusa Station.
 You can eat plenty of fine sushi such as soft roe (shirako) and fatty tuna, which is the best part of the tuna, and you probably won't go over 2,000 yen.
 This restaurant is located in an area with lots of cheap street food, so you can just have a few bites, and a beer perhaps, and continue your walking-eating tour of Asakusa!

-Hard to believe that you can find cheap sushi of this quality in fancy Ginza (of all the places!!!).
+Hard to believe that you can find cheap sushi of this quality in fancy Ginza, one of the most expensive districts of Tokyo.
 People have been raving about this resto ever since it has opened in the spring of 2016.
 It's the sister branch of the also famous Kaiten Nemuro Hanamaru (introduced in the sushi train section).
 That name is synonymous with unbeatable quality for the price.
 There are 55 types of sushi you can order, ranging in price from ¥100 to ¥330.

 When you are really hungry and quantity is what you want above all, then all-you-can-eat sushi restaurants are the best choice!
 You can eat heaps of sushi, lots of variety and not worry about the price while you're at it.

 Midori Sushi is THE reference in terms of all-you-can-eat sushi.
 The quality is great, which isn't always the case for this kind of course, and you can order some expensive pieces such as uni (sea urchin) and ikura (salmon roe).
 There are a couple of locations across Tokyo but this is the main location.
 The cost is ¥3,888 for men and ¥3,240 for women.
 There is a time limit of 90 minutes.